tc39/notes/meetings/2025-07/july-28.md

 CDA: Next?

-CWU: Yeah.
+CZW: Yeah.
 I think this is worth mentioning that the HTML integration is not going to be ended up in the proposal specification text.
 But I think it is worth to have it together to be reviewed with the proposal spec text together to be advancing to 2.7.
 Because, I mean, that would helpful to access use cases with the proposal and on the web integration.

 ABO: I guess I should point out, it is possible that the spec has to be updated to add things that the web specs can use from the proposal.
 It would not be changing any of the behavior in the, on the Ecma-262 side of things.
 It is just adding algorithms for the web specs.

-CWU: Yeah.
+CZW: Yeah.
 Sure.

 CDA: All right.
 Nothing else on the queue.